Near Catlett in Fauquier County, Virginia — The American South (Mid-Atlantic)

 Erected 1981 by Catlett-Calverton Ruritan Club.
 (Marker Number B-36.)

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Catlett’s Station (approx. 0.6 miles away); Mosby’s Raid at Catlett’s Station (approx. ¾ mile away); Fauquier County / Prince William County (approx. 3.2 miles away); Stuart's Bivouac (approx. German Town (approx. 3.8 miles away); John Marshall’s Birthplace (approx. 4.4 miles away); Neavil's Ordinary (approx. 4½ miles away); a different marker also named John Marshall’s Birthplace (approx. 4.7 miles away).
+At least 8 other markers are within Catlett’s Station (approx. 0.6 miles away); Mosby’s Raid at Catlett’s Station (approx. ¾ mile away); St. Stephen's Episcopal Church (approx. 2.4 miles away); Fauquier County / Prince William County (approx. 3.2 miles away); Stuart's Bivouac (approx. 3.6 miles away); German Town (approx. 3.8 miles away); John Marshall’s Birthplace (approx. 4.4 miles away); Neavil's Ordinary (approx. 4½ miles away).
 Touch for a list and map of all markers in Catlett.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Stuart's Revenge detailed in markers.

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on August 31, 2007, by Kevin W. of Stafford, Virginia.
 This page has been viewed 3,052 times since then and 248 times this year.
 Photos: 1, 2. submitted on August 31, 2007, by Kevin W. of Stafford, Virginia.
 3, 4. submitted on January 2, 2008, by Craig Swain of Leesburg, Virginia.
 5. submitted on July 28, 2013. • J. J. Prats was the editor who published this page.